mcv-m6-video/mcv-m6-2018-team9/README.md

 * 2 to execute tasks 2.1 and 2.2, related to video compensation.

 ### Week 5 Code

+Prerequisites:

+* Download the [C-17 highway sequences for the 5th Workshop on Road Traffic Monitoring](https://drive.google.com/open?id=1ByWklwjsNoko40NptaSBvt5L5gOrFwt4) and unzip into the `datasets/` folder.
+It contains two video sequences inside a `workshop` folder.

 To run the tasks of this week, `cd` to the root folder of the repository and execute: